andr-ew/wrms/README.md

 - **bnd:** bnd is the simplest time warping control - K2 fine-tunes wrm1 between 1x & 2x pitch/speed for instant delay bendiness
     - <Summmary> (when orbiting a black hole, the rate of time is inversely proportional to orbital altitude). </Summary>
 - **wgl:** wgl is a slow LFO routed to the pitch of both wrms, causing various orbital instabilities. set it to around 0.08 for pleasant tape wow/flutter, or paitiently turn it up to 100 to pass through the singularity.
-- **<< & >>:** octave transports double and halve the rate of time. hold & release a key for a playable tape glide effect. pressing or holding both keys at once will reverse time.
+- **<< & >>:** octave transports double and halve the rate of time. hold & release a key for a playable tape glide effect. pressing and releasing both keys at once will reverse time.
 - **s & l:** the start & length of the playback window.
     - in delay mode, "l" is the most useful as it sets the time between repeats - ranging from 4-second phrase repeats down to resonator-like phasing at 1 millisecond.
     - in loop scenarios (esp. with shared buffers) both controls can be used to modify the playback window or scan around buffer space for microlooping or pseudo-granular textures.